greenbone/openvas-scanner/rust/scannerctl/README.md

 Tool for feed manipulation.
 Transforms each nasl script and inc file based on the given rules.
 Currently it is able to rename, remove, add, push parameter or functions within a feed.

-Usage `nasl-cli feed transpile [OPTIONS] --rules <FILE>`
+Usage `scannerctl feed transpile [OPTIONS] --rules <FILE>`

 Options:
 - `-p`, `--path <FILE>`: Path to the feed.
 - `-r`, `--rules <FILE>`: Path to transpiler rules.
 - `-h`, `--help`: Print help

-An example can be found in [examples](../examples/nasl-cli/transpile.toml) folder.
+An example can be found in [examples](../examples/scannerctl/transpile.toml) folder.
 This example demonstrates how to
 - rename service `www` to `word-wide-web` in register_product
 - `register_host_detail` to `add_host_detail`

 to execute it call:

-`nasl-cli -v feed transpile -p /tmp/feed -r examples/nasl-cli/transpile.toml`
+`scannerctl -v feed transpile -p /tmp/feed -r examples/scannerctl/transpile.toml`

 ##### NVT